-To establish these values, the department examines sales of agricultural properties during the previous 12-month review period (October 1-September 30).
-Each year, the department looks at sales in the southwest counties of Lyon, Murray, Nobles, Pipestone, and Rock - referred to as the "base counties" for agricultural values - to establish a base Green Acres value that reflects the agricultural economy in general.
-3
+To establish these agricultural values, the department examines sales of agricultural properties during the previous 12-month review period (October 1-September 30).

+The department looks at sales in the southwest counties of Lyon, Murray, Nobles, Pipestone, and Rock - referred to as the "base counties" for agricultural values - to establish a base Green Acres value that reflects the agricultural economy in general.